JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 The DraughtsApplication class creates a Spring Boot server instance, and then creates two Client objects, each on a separate thread.
 For each Client object, the following takes place:

-- The Client object gives itself a uuid as an id.

 - The Client creates a ClientMessagingService object as an instance variable, passing in its id to the ClientMessagingService constructor and invoking the ClientMessagingService establishConnection() method.
 The establishConnection() sends a message to the server to establish a connection with the server.
-When a connection is created, the server puts the Session object in a hashmap with the client id as the key (via a static method in the ClientIdToSessionMapping class).
+When a connection is created, the server messages the client back with a client ID, which the client assigns itself.
+The server put the Session object in a hashmap with the client id as the key (via a static method in the ClientIdToSessionMapping class).

 - The Client object creates a MasterClientController object, and passes itself to the ClientController constructor.
 The MasterClientController constructor creates its own instance of a DraughtsBoardGui object, which is the class